Otto cycle

-Otto cycle pressure–volume diagramThe idealized diagrams of a four-stroke Otto cycle Both diagrams: the intake (0-1 and colored green) stroke is performed by an isobaric expansion, followed by an adiabatic compression (1-2 and colored orange) stroke.
+Otto cycle pressure–volume diagram.
+The idealized diagrams of a four-stroke Otto cycle Both diagrams: the intake (0-1 and colored green) stroke is performed by an isobaric expansion, followed by an adiabatic compression (1-2 and colored orange) stroke.
 Through the combustion of fuel, heat is added in a constant volume (isochoric process) process (2-3), followed by an adiabatic expansion process power (3-4 and colored red) stroke.
 The cycle is closed by the exhaust (4-0 and colored blue) stroke, characterized by isochoric cooling and isobaric compression processes.